goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 4.4 Constantly inspect for vulnerable dependencies

 **핵심요약:** Even the most reputable dependencies such as Express have known vulnerabilities.
-This can get easily tamed using community and commercial tools such as 🔗 [nsp](https://github.com/nodesecurity/nsp) that can be invoked from your CI on every build
+This can get easily tamed using community and commercial tools such as 🔗 [npm audit](https://docs.npmjs.com/cli/audit) and 🔗 [snyk.io](https://snyk.io) that can be invoked from your CI on every build

 **그렇게 하지 않을 경우:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
 Quite tedious